magi42/peth-sim/README.md

 Single-page HTML app that lets you simulate blood alcohol concentration curves and resulting phosphatidylethanol (PEth) formation/decay.
 Open `index.html` in a browser.

+You can use the simulator [here](http://magi.fi/ohjelmointi/bio/peth-sim/) (not necessarily the latest version).

 ## Quick start

 ```bash